terracenter/gentoo_install/README.md

 ## Installing the Gentoo base system

 Before installing Gentoo, make sure that the date and time are set correctly.
-A mis-configured clock may lead to strange results in the future, and you don't want this :)
+A misconfigured clock may lead to strange results in the future, and you don't want this :)

 To check our current system date just run: